 Some New 3D Printing Technologies

-MELD 3D printing technology is a patented technology developed by Virginia-based Aeroprobe Corporation, but the technology is now transferred to its own new Startup Company, Meld Manufacturing.
-The MELD technology is a unique patented metal additive manufacturing process where the metal is not sintered or melted.
+MELD additive manufacturing technology is a patented technology developed by Virginia-based Aeroprobe Corporation, but the technology is now transferred to its own new Startup Company, Meld Manufacturing.
+The MELD technology is a unique patented metal additive manufacturing technology where the metal is not sintered or melted.

 This novel process is capable of manufacturing large metal parts not yet possible in metal additive manufacturing market.
 The speed and ease of use further benefit the technology and will help in the rapid adoption of this technology.